-The price of our Class A common stock may be volatile, and you could lose all or part of your investment.
+The price of our common stock may be volatile, and you could lose all or part of your investment.

-The trading price of our Class A common stock has been, and is likely to be, highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
-For example, the closing price of our Class A common stock from January 1, 2022 to August 7, 2023 November 7, 2023, has ranged from a low of \$5.41 to a high of \$28.06.
+The trading price of our common stock has been, and is likely to be, highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
+For example, the closing price of our common stock from January 1, 2023 to May 3, 2024, has ranged from a low of \$5.41 to a high of \$49.14.
 The stock market in general, and pharmaceutical and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.

-Broad market and industry factors may negatively affect the market price of our Class A common stock, regardless of our actual operating performance.
-In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include:
+Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
+In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report, these factors include:

-- the timing and results of nonclinical studies and clinical trials of our current or any future product candidates we may develop or those of our competitors; - regulatory actions with respect to our product candidate or our competitors' products; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - the success of competitive products or announcements by potential competitors of their product development efforts; - developments associated with our license with Ares, an affiliate of Merck KGaA, Darmstadt, Germany, including any termination or other change in our relationship with Ares or Merck KGaA, Darmstadt, Germany; - developments associated with our license with Novartis, including any termination or other change in our relationship with Novartis or Amplyx; - actual or anticipated changes in our growth rate relative to our competitors;

-- regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - the public release of clinical trial data from companies perceived by investors to be comparable to us; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our securities by us, our insiders or our other stockholders; and - general geopolitical, macroeconomic, industry and market conditions, including the recent and potential future disruptions in access to bank deposits and lending commitments due to bank failures, the ongoing military conflict between Ukraine and Russia, and related sanctions, economic slowdowns, recessions, inflation, rising interest rates, and tightening of credit markets.
+- the timing and results of nonclinical studies and clinical trials of our current or any future product candidates we may develop or those of our competitors; - regulatory actions with respect to our product candidate or our competitors' products; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - the success of competitive products or announcements by potential competitors of their product development efforts; - developments associated with our license with Ares, an affiliate of Merck KGaA, Darmstadt, Germany, including any termination or other change in our relationship with Ares or Merck KGaA, Darmstadt, Germany; - developments associated with our license with Novartis, including any termination or other change in our relationship with Novartis or Amplyx; - actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the results of our efforts to in-license or acquire additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - the public release of clinical trial data from companies perceived by investors to be comparable to us; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our securities by us, our insiders or our other stockholders; and - general geopolitical, macroeconomic, industry and market conditions, including the recent and potential future disruptions in access to bank deposits and lending commitments due to bank failures, supply chain challenges, ongoing military conflicts, related sanctions, changes in U.S.-China relations, increasing inflation rates and the responses by central banking authorities to control such inflation.